niaid/sitk-ibex/README.rst

 Please use the `GitHub Issues`_ for support and code issues related to the sitk-ibex project.

-Additionally, we can be emailed at: bioinforamtics@niaid.nih.gov Please include "sitk-ibex" in the subject line.
+Additionally, we can be emailed at: bioinformatics@niaid.nih.gov Please include "sitk-ibex" in the subject line.

 .. _SimpleITK toolkit: https://simpleitk.org